celsomsilva/transformer-visualizer-java/README.md

 - easy to ship as a single desktop tool,
 - well suited for an “instrument panel” style UI (tokens, matrices, logits, decoding trace).

+Core logic is covered by unit tests (UI is intentionally excluded).

 ---

 ## Features